danmayer/todo-rails4-angularjs/README.md

 * when adding a destination require arrival date
 * Setting home country needs to use the auto-complete and match the country codes.
-* If you don't select from autocomplete adding a destination fails
 * add calendar to countries arrival / departure
   * quick edit arrival departure fields
 * make days a required trip_destinations field (api)